 If left unattended the leather jackets can strip whole lawns.
 The grass turns brown as the roots are destroyed.
 Bare patches of lawn are usually quickly colonised by moss and weeds, preventing the grass from taking in moisture, weakening and killing the grass.

 Yellowing grass when there is plenty of rain.
 Bare patches appear near shaded areas.
 Birds pecking at your lawn ripping up grass and thatch to get at the leather jackets.

 How To Control Leather Jacket Larvae In Your Lawn

 Call your local Lawn & Weed Expert to help.
 Once an infestation has been identified we will recommend the following.

 Application of liquid insecticide to control the larvae.
 This is sprayed in liquid form and is very effective in controlling the larvae.
 One or a maximum of two treatments in either the Autumn and spring are enough to control the larvae.
 It is a very reliable method of control.
 It is better to catch the infestation early before too much damage has been done

 There is also a granular version of the treatment that is spread on your lawn as a preventative measure in the summer to control the leather jackets.

-Nematodes, Are a small worm like insect that are introduced into lawns in August or during dry weather and they eat the leather Jacket (larvae of the Crane Fly or Daddy long legs ).
+Nematodes, are a small worm like insect that are introduced into lawns in August or during dry weather.
+They eat the leather Jacket (larvae of the Crane Fly or Daddy long legs ).
 We have had mixed results with this method.